JesseHarasym/EasyWeather/README.md

 npm install -D nodemon
 ``

-#### Add MongoDB Key
+#### Add MongoDB Key and Passport Key

-The key to connect to the mongoDB database can be added under Config as mongoKey.js (ex.
-Config/mongoKey.js), added like so:
+The key to connect to the mongoDB database can be added under Config as keys.js (ex.
+Config/keys.js), added like so:

 ```
 module.exports = {